What is SIBO, how is it diagnosed, why does it occur, and how do we treat it?

 SIBO is normally diagnosed by a hydrogen breath test.
 An individual is given a solution to drink such as lactulose and then a breath test is administered to assess the presence of gas such as methane or hydrogen.
 If someone had a healthy gut, there would not be either of these two gases in the breath till after 2 hours or the approximate time it would take for the lactulose to travel from the mouth to the large intestine where bacteria feed on it and release gas.

 If someone has SIBO there would be a positive test within 90 minutes of drinking the lactulose since the bacteria would be higher in the gut or the small intestine.

 How does SIBO occur?
 Many different theories abound and many link IBS (irritable bowel syndrome) with being SIBO incognito.

-Is it due to overuse of antibiotics, diet balance, types of food, none or all of the above?
+Is it due to overuse of antibiotics, diet balance, types of food, an event of food poisoning or none or all of the above?